louistran99/MyPodName/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+When you're developing you library, line 6 of the `Podfile` looks like `pod 'MyPodName', :path => '../'` When you're ready to release your library, line 6 of the `Podfile` looks like pod `'MyPodName'`

 ## Requirements